KatyBrown/plot_phylo/README.md

 ## Adding matplotlib Elements
 One of the main advantages of this module is that, as plots are generated using matplotlib and added to an active axis, other elements of matplotlib plots can be incorporated - the plot remains activate and can be edited.

-The plot_tree function returns a dictionary where the keys are the tip labels and the values are the boundaries of the text boxes containing the tip labels, in axis units.
+The plot_phylo function returns a dictionary where the keys are the tip labels and the values are the boundaries of the text boxes containing the tip labels, in axis units.

 For example, the first few items in the list returned from the function call above are as follows: